Monroe, Washington: Government and politics

 Monroe is a non-charter code city with a mayor–council government.
 The seven-member city council typically meets once a week at the city hall, built in 1977 and located at a civic center campus southwest of downtown.
 The city councilmembers and mayor serve four-year terms that are staggered and filled in elections held during odd-numbered years.
 Six of the councilmembers are from districts, while the seventh is elected at-large; prior to 2017, the at-large seat was elected to a two-year term.
-The current mayor is Geoffrey Thomas, a former councilmember and city planner who was first elected in 2013 and won re-election in 2017 and 2021.
+Former city councilmember Patsy Cudaback was elected mayor in 2025.

 The city government has 113 employees and an annual budget of $27.1 million in 2017, overseen by a city administrator appointed by the mayor and confirmed by the city council.
 The government provides municipal services through its departments, which include community development, economic development, emergency services, a municipal court, parks and recreation, permitting, public works, and utilities.
 The city has a police department with 32 officers and 10 civilian workers.
 Other services, including the fire district (based in Monroe) and public library, are contracted out to regional authorities and agencies.

 At the federal level, Monroe is part of the 8th congressional district, which encompasses the eastern portions of the Snohomish, King, and Pierce counties as well as the entirety of Chelan and Kittitas counties.
 It was part of the 1st congressional district until 2022, when the 8th district was extended into Snohomish County.
 At the state level, the city is part of the 12th legislative district, which also crosses the Cascade Mountains and includes Skykomish, part of Snoqualmie, and all of Chelan County except for Wenatchee.
 Monroe was previously part of the 39th legislative district until it was moved into the cross-mountain district as part of a redistricting compromise in 2022.
 The city lies within the Snohomish County Council's 5th district, which includes the Skykomish Valley, Snohomish, and Lake Stevens.